protectwise/suricata-ipc/plugins/ipc-plugin/README.md

     git clone https://github.com/dbcfd/suricata.git
     git checkout -b 4070-packet-reinit-api-2 origin/4070-packet-reinit-api-2

+`suricata-ipc` requires this version of suricata to run.
+To build this version of suricata:

+    autoreconf -i
+    ./configure \
+        --enable-pcre-jit \
+        --disable-gccmarch-native \
+        --with-unix-socket
+    make install
+    make install-conf

-You will then need to change the suricata dependency in `ipc-plugin-rs/Cargo.toml` to point at this suricata location.
+Building of the plugin expects suricata to live in `/build/suricata`.
+If you did not check out suricata to that location, then you must change the suricata dependency in `ipc-plugin-rs/Cargo.toml` to point at this suricata location.

 To build, you will need to run cmake, then make.